-If you are looking for a walk on the wild side, why not spend the day at a National Park with a Certified Bilingual Naturalist Guide?
+If you are in the Playa Jaco and Los Suenos areas and looking for a walk on the wild side, why not spend the day at a National Park with a Certified Bilingual Naturalist Guide?
 Costa Rica has 26 National Parks, various Wildlife Refuges and Forest Reserves protecting over 25% of its total land area.
 Applauded as a leader in Eco-tourism, Costa Rica’s Rainforests and Dry rainforests contain 5% of the entire planet’s biodiversity, though it only takes up a mere 0.01% of the Earth’s landmass!

 Manuel Antonio Park is Costa Rica’s most visited National Park.
 Manuel Antonio’s beautiful beaches, amazing diversity of wildlife and extensive system of hiking trails bring nearly…Check it out